spulec/uncurl/README.md

 # In a nutshell

 Uncurl is a library that allows you to convert curl requests into python code that uses [Requests](github.com/kennethreitz/requests).
+Since the Chrome network inspector has a nifty "Copy as cURL", this tool is useful for recreating browser requests in python.

 ## Example